regen-network/indexer/README.md

 ## Running the main script

-After successfully running a local testnet version of regen-ledger and preparing a database you can run the scripts with:
+After successfully running a local testnet version of Regen Ledger and preparing a database you can run the scripts with:

 ```
 $ poetry install